Is Sugar causing you Skin Aging?

 Effects of sugar on the skin

 Patients with diabetes experience poor wound healing.
-The effects of high blood sugar levels in diabetics are evident on the skin and faces.
+The effects of high blood sugar levels in diabetics are evident on the skin and face.

 Excess sugar in your bloodstream can cause glycation.
 It is a natural chemical reaction when sugar levels in the bloodstream spike beyond what our insulin can handle.